Lela Davidson is a mother and writer who is passionate about healthcare and education for women and children.

 What Is a Boo-Gram?

 You choose whatever you want to give for treats.
-They usually vary from small candy to small kid's toys, to hand towels and magazines for Mom.
+They usually vary from small candy and small kids' toys to hand towels and magazines for Mom.
 To keep the chain going, when you get boo'd, you need to boo one or two other neighbors.

 Half the fun is ringing the doorbell and running away!
 Kids love to get in on this, and it's even more fun when they choose which neighbors to boo and pick out some of the treats.